bohulenkov14/observability-worshop/README.md

 - Loki

 ## How to run
-- Run from current dirrectry with `docker compose up`
+- Run from current dirrectry with `docker compose up`, or if you previously ran this in other branch `docker compose down && docker compose up --build`
 - Navigate to `http://localhost:3000/` to see the grafana dashboard

 ## Architecture